ReaSCAN/ReaSCAN.github.io/index.md

 [2] Tong Gao, Qi Huang, Raymond J. Mooney.
 2020. ["Systematic Generalization on gSCAN with Language Conditioned Embedding"](https://www.aclweb.org/anthology/2020.aacl-main.49.pdf) in AACL-IJCNLP 2020.

+*Caveats*: The random split here is the same one used in our paper.
+Numbers may change with updated random split.

 ## Usage
 If you are using ReaSCAN, please consider to cite our paper as,